 The user defines rules to identify specific messages - there are 4095 rules on the 401 and 2047 rules on the 402.
 Rules can be defined based on 10 different message types.
 You can have BC to RT messages, BC to all RTs, RT to BC, RT to RT, RT to all RTs, mode code messages with no data, mode code messages that transmit data, mode code messages that receive data, broadcast messages with no data and broadcast mode codes that receive data.
 For every message type there are tag and info parameters.
-These are message count, command ,world one, status one response time one, command two status two response time two, then there are message info which is stale, skipped, or empty information and then there is message time which is available in 48-bit parameter or three 16-bit parameters - high, low and microtime.
-You can see these type parameters here.
+These are message count, command, word one, status one, response time one, command two, status two, response time two, then there are message info which is stale, skipped, or empty information and then there is message time which is available in 48-bit parameter or three 16-bit parameters - high, low and microtime.
+You can see these types of parameters here.

-So the data from this master message and these variant messages all ends up in the payload parameters defined for the master message.
+So the data from this master message and these variant messages all end up in the payload parameters defined for the master message.
 The MBM/401 and 402 are also packetizer modules - this can be done simultaneously to the selected data of the parser.
-There are three options for capture of 5053 messages - this individual mode, dual redundant mode and dual stream mode.
-In individual mode you get a separate ethernet stream for the traffic on Bus A and Bus B of each channel.
-In dual redundant mode you get a single ethernet stream for Bus A and Bus B combined on a first valid wins basis and in dual stream mode you get a single stream for Bus A and Bus B in dual redundant mode with the packetizer filtering applied and you get a single stream for Bus A and Bus B in dual redundant mode with no filtering applied.
+There are three options for the capture of 5053 messages - this individual mode, dual redundant mode, and dual-stream mode.
+In individual mode, you get a separate ethernet stream for the traffic on Bus A and Bus B of each channel.
+In dual redundant mode, you get a single ethernet stream for Bus A and Bus B combined on a first valid wins basis and in dual-stream mode you get a single stream for Bus A and Bus B in dual redundant mode with the packetizer filtering applied and you get a single stream for Bus A and Bus B in dual redundant mode with no filtering applied.

-The three options are pass all, pass by rule and block by rule.
+The three options are pass all, pass by rule, and block by rule.
 Under pass all, all messages received are packetized into the ethernet stream.
-Under point set to pass by rule only those messages with the filter rule enabled are written into the ethernet stream so in this example just these three messages will be packetized.
+Under point set to pass by rule, only those messages with the filtering rule enabled are written into the ethernet stream so in this example just these three messages will be packetized.
 The other ones will be blocked.
-Under block by rule only the messages with the packet as a filter will be blocked so in this setup these three message definitions will be blocked and these two options that are not enabled will be packetized.
+Under block by rule, only the messages with the packet as a filter will be blocked so in this setup these three message definitions will be blocked and these two options that are not enabled will be packetized.